Introducing Your New Cat to a Dog

 Not every cat and dog will get along.
 Look at the cat's rescue profile for clues:

-Look at your dog's history with cats:
+Look at your dog's history with cats and their general behaviour around small animals:

 Week 1: total separation (safe room)